proof-id/proofid-node/docs/kilt-pallets-description.md

 The `revoke` function takes the claim hash (which is the key to lookup an attestation) as argument.
 After looking up the attestation and checking the invoker's permissions, the revoked flag is set to true and the updated attestation is stored on chain.

-## The KILT Delegation Pallet
+## The PID Delegation Pallet

-The KILT blockchain node runtime defines a Delegation module exposing functions to
+The PID blockchain node runtime defines a Delegation module exposing functions to

 - create a root delegation `create_root`
 - add a delegation `add_delegation`